liuchengxu/space-vim/README.md

 endfunction
 ```

-If have a heavy customized configuration, you can organize them in private directory with `packages.vim` and `config.vim` too.
+If have a heavy customized configuration, you can organize them in private directory with `packages.vim` and `config.vim` too, which will be loaded on startup.

 ## Usage

-For more information, you'd better refer to the README under the layer you want to enable or see config.vim and packages.vim directly.
-If the README is not elaborate for you, sorry for that, space-vim now is in the early stages and a ton of stuffs are waitting to be done.
+For more information, you'd better refer to the README under the layer enabled or see config.vim and packages.vim directly.

+If the README is not elaborate, sorry for that, space-vim now is in the early stages and a ton of stuffs are waitting to be done.

 ## Update